 Concept

-A light ray propagating from a transparent medium to another transparent medium experiences at the interface surface a partial reflection while the majority continues its path forward to the second medium but with a different speed of propagation and also a different direction.
-This change of speed and direction is termed refraction.
-This change in speed of propagation depends on a parameter characterizing the nature of the transparent medium termed the index of refraction, denoted by n, a dimensionless quantity.
-In vacuum, the index of refraction is 1 while in another transparent material it is greater than 1.
-In the air, the index is very close to 1 such that one may coincide between vacuum and air.
+A light ray propagating from a transparent medium to another transparent medium experiences at the interface surface a partial reflection while most of the light continues its path forward to the second medium but with a different speed of propagation and also a different direction.
+This change of speed and direction is termed “refraction”.
+This change in speed of propagation depends on a parameter characterizing the nature of the transparent medium called the “index of refraction”, denoted by a dimensionless quantity n.
+In a vacuum, the index of refraction is 1 while in another transparent material it is greater than 1.
+In the air, the index is very close to 1 such that one may mathematically treat a vacuum and air the same.